protocolbuffers/protocolbuffers.github.io/content/reference/cpp/api-docs/google.protobuf.descriptor.pb.md

   // By default Swift generators will take the proto package and CamelCase it
   // replacing '.' with underscore and use that to prefix the types/symbols
   // defined.
-When this options is provided, they will use this value instead
+When this option is provided, they will use this value instead
   // to prefix the types/symbols defined.
   optional string swift_prefix = 39;